Order batching using an approximation for the distance travelled by pickers: Computational results

 \subsection{Distance approximation quality}

-Above we have focused on comparing the results obtained with those in Table~\ref{table1}, which is based on the branch-and-cut approach presented in \cite{valle2017}.
+Above we have compared the results obtained from our distance approximation approach with the optimal branch-and-cut approach presented in \cite{valle2017}.
 However a further issue of interest is the quality of our distance approximation.
 In other words how close are the values of the optimal distance approximation solution and the routing solution based on the order batching given by the distance approximation.
 To examine this issue we computed, from Table~\ref{table2} and Table~\ref{table3}, the average value of 100(Routing solution value - Optimal distance approximation value)/(Optimal distance approximation value).

-For Table~\ref{table2} the average value for this measure was 0.03\% for no-reversal routing and -4.49\% for reversal routing.
-For Table~\ref{table3} the average value for this measure was 0\% for no-reversal routing and -2.37\% for reversal routing.
+For Table~\ref{table2} the average value for this measure was 0.03\% for no-reversal routing and $-4.49$\% for reversal routing.
+For Table~\ref{table3} the average value for this measure was 0\% for no-reversal routing and $-2.37$\% for reversal routing.

 Hence we can conclude here that for no-reversal routing (for the test problems examined) our distance approximation very closely approximates the underlying routing distance.
 This is important as it indicates that any algorithm aiming to minimise our distance approximation will, by default, also minimise the underlying routing distance that results from the batching decided.